AustraliaSilver/BackdoorDetector-v2/README.md

 ⚠️ Note:
 - On the first run, a config.properties file will be generated in the execution directory.
 - Once it appears, open the file and enter your Gemini API key.

+## ⚠️ IMPORTANT DISCLAIMER
+- This tool is a Static Application Security Testing (SAST) analyzer.
+It is designed to detect common threats but CANNOT GUARANTEE detection of 100% of all types of backdoors.
+- This tool is provided "AS IS", WITHOUT WARRANTY.
+Users assume all risks associated with its use.

 ## 👥 Join Our Community